Gray Fossil Site: History

-In late May of 2000, this fossil-rich deposit was discovered during a Tennessee Department of Transportation road construction project on the outskirts of Gray, TN.
+In late May 2000, this fossil-rich deposit was discovered during a Tennessee Department of Transportation road construction project on the outskirts of Gray, TN.
 As it became clear that the fossils were unusual for this part of the country, members of the local community began an effort to preserve the site.
 In September 2000, Tennessee Governor Don Sundquist announced that the construction project would be moved so the fossil site could be saved and dedicated to research and education.

 The Gray Fossil Site then became a project of East Tennessee State University, which began hiring paleontologists and geologists to oversee the site and ultimately to create a new Department of Geosciences.
 The university founded the Don Sundquist Center of Excellence in Paleontology and began construction of an on-site museum to house research facilities and educational exhibits.
 The museum first opened in August 2007, originally known as the East Tennessee State University and General Shale Brick Natural History Museum and Visitor Center, but now known more simply as the Gray Fossil Site & Museum.

 Paleoenvironment

 The Gray Fossil Site was once a lake or pond surrounded by forest.
 The ancient lake was home to a diverse community of aquatic animals, including fish, pond turtles, aquatic salamanders, beavers, and alligators.
 Plant fossils found at the site, particularly pollen, indicate that the dominant vegetation of the forest was oak, hickory, and pine trees, along with various herbaceous species.
 Estimates for the density of this forest have varied; earlier research suggested a moderately dense forest, while later study indicated that the site might have been more of an open woodland where disruptive factors such as large herbivores, frequent fire, and drought limited the development of a closed canopy.

-A 2020 study used fossil mammal teeth as a proxy to estimate the ancient climate conditions of the Gray Fossil Site, estimating a mean annual temperature of 16.8°C (similar to modern-day Atlanta, GA) and annual precipitation of 1,343mm (similar to modern-day Tampa, FL), with the minimum temperature of the coldest month reaching 2.6°C. These results line up with earlier hypotheses that the site had a warmer and wetter climate than East Tennessee today based on the presence of warm-climate animals and plants like alligators, tupelo, and Corylopsis.
+A 2020 study used fossil mammal teeth as a proxy to estimate the ancient climate conditions of the Gray Fossil Site, estimating a mean annual temperature of 16.8 °C, or 62.2 °F (similar to modern-day Atlanta, GA), and an annual precipitation of 1,343mm, or 52.9in (similar to modern-day Tampa, FL), with the minimum temperature of the coldest month reaching 2.6 °C, or 36.7 °F. These results line up with earlier hypotheses that the site had a warmer and wetter climate than modern East Tennessee based on the presence of warm-climate animals and plants like alligators, tupelo, and Corylopsis.

 Many of the fossil fauna and flora of the Gray Fossil Site are closely related to modern-day species in Europe and Asia, including red pandas, European badgers, Chinese moonseed, and Corylopsis.
 This indicates that during the Early Pliocene, eastern North America maintained a biogeographic link with Eurasia.

 Fossils

 The Gray Fossil Site is a Lagerstätte that boasts a rich assemblage of well-preserved fossils.
-It is the only fossil site in the Appalachian region dating near the boundary between the Miocene and Pliocene Epochs, and it therefore offers a unique window into this region at this time.
+It is the only fossil site in the Appalachian region dating near the boundary between the Miocene and Pliocene Epochs, and therefore offers a unique window into this region at this time.